-- 1. Biochemical evidence of cholestasis with elevation of alkaline phosphatase (ALP) level for at least 6 months duration. - 2.
-Presence of antimitochondrial antibodies (AMA) (titer >1:40 by immunofluorescence or immunoenzymatic reactivity) or PBC-specific antinuclear antibodies (ANA) (e.g., anti-gp210, anti- - 3.
+- A. Diagnosis of PBC is confirmed by at least two of the following criteria: - 1.
+Biochemical evidence of cholestasis with elevation of alkaline phosphatase (ALP) level for at least 6 months duration. - Presence of antimitochondrial antibodies (AMA) (titer >1:40 by immunofluorescence or immunoenzymatic reactivity) or PBC-specific antinuclear antibodies (ANA) (e.g., anti-gp210, antisp100). - 3.
 Histologic evidence of PBC on liver biopsy (e.g., non-suppurative inflammation and destruction of interlobular and septal bile ducts). - B. Member has an elevated serum ALP level prior to initiation of therapy with the requested drug. - C. Member meets either of the following criteria: - 1.
 Member has had an inadequate response to at least 12 months of prior therapy with ursodeoxycholic acid (UDCA)/ursodiol and the member will continue concomitant therapy with UDCA/ursodiol. - 2.
 Member has an intolerance to UDCA/ursodiol.